reusable-ui/reusable-ui-monorepo/states/collapse-state/README.md

 ### `useUncontrollableCollapseState(props, options?)`

-Resolves the current expanded state and provides a dispatcher for requesting changes.
+Resolves the current expanded/collapsed state and provides a dispatcher for requesting changes.

 This hook is intended for components that **manage** the resolved `expanded` state and **forward** it to a base component, while optionally supporting uncontrolled behavior.